Premier League top 4, relegation scenarios; tiebreaker rules explained

 Strap in, folks, and get your calculators out and keep this page open as it will come in very handy in the final week of the season with things about to get wild.

-Below we take a look at the latest scenarios for relegation and the top four, as there are many permutations which could play out during the midweek games.
+Below we take a look at the latest scenarios for relegation, Europa League and the top 4, as there are many permutations which could play out during the midweek games.

 Plenty could still be decided on the final day of the season but it all depends on what happens in midweek.